signavio/kraken/README.md

 export { connect, types }
 ```

-Whenever you use this library to access a resource using you API, you will need to provide the respective `type` you want to access.
+Whenever you use this library to access a resource using you API, you will need to provide the identifying key of the respective type you want to access.
+As a safeguard against nasty errors caused by typos in type references it is advisable to export the type keys as string constants that can be imported from any component module you want to connect to the API.
-Therefore all you `type` declarations must be available for your components.

 ### Connecting your components

-Once you have finished the setup and declared your types, you can start using your API methods in your comopnents.
+Once you have finished the setup and declared your types, you can start using your API methods in your comopnents. `connect` is a [higher-order component creator](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e), which you can use to connect React components to your API.
-The following code shows how you can fetch and display a user.

 ```es6
 import { connect, types } from 'your-api'